blacklightpy/vaultofknowledge/Collected Knowledge/Channel Access.md

 Token Ring, Token bus, MS-ALOHA
 ## Duplexing methods

-Where these methods are used for dividing forward and reverse communication channels, they are known as [[duplexing]] methods.
+Where these methods are used for dividing forward and reverse communication channels, they are known as [[Duplexing]] methods.

 Some types of full-duplexing methods are: